The Franchising Code complaint handling procedure

 • what action the complainant thinks will settle the dispute

 You can use the Notice of Dispute provided by the link above.
 It is a writable PDF, so you can fill it out online and then print it or save it to your computer.
 You then have to give it to the other party (by post, hand deliver it or by email).
+There is no need to send a copy to the OFMA at this stage.

 The quicker you lodge the dispute with the other party, the earlier you make them aware of your problems and can begin negotiations under the Code and the sooner you can request a mediator to assist you resolve the dispute, if you need help.